 - Strong economic recovery with one of the strongest growth in Europe, have a look at our March paper on that: Spanish GDP growth to remain strong up to 2020,

 - A low cost of living,

-- A high quality of life and long life expectancy,
+- High quality of life and long life expectancy,

 - Investing in real estate in the major cities in Spain is cheaper than in other major cities in the world,…

-- Have a quick look at our paper on the 10 reasons why you would love to buy real estate in Spain if you want to know more on this.
+- Have a quick look at our paper on the 10 reasons why you would love to buy real estate in Spain if you want to know more about this.

 At the same time, Spain created many ways to allow residency and work permits for people living outside Spain.
 Therefore, Spain wrote a Law aimed at investors, entrepreneurs, highly qualified professionals, researchers and workers who make intra-company movements, as well as spouses and children under 18 years of age.